Pregnancy beauty: All your questions, answered!

 Pregnancy doesn't always mean having glowing skin, luscious hair and healthy nails.

-In fact, mums-to-be can often develop dry and itchy skin and a breakout of spots as well as experience lack of sleep and, of course, those dreaded stretch marks.
-Usually you’d know exactly how to remedy these beauty problems, but, when you turn pregnant there are a few things that change.
-In fact, there are suddenly lots of things pregnant women can’t do.
+In fact, mums-to-be can often develop dry and itchy skin and a breakout of spots as well as experience lack of sleep and, of course, those dreaded stretch marks (opens in new tab).
+Usually you'd know exactly how to remedy these beauty problems, but, when you turn pregnant there are a few things that change.

 We want to solve some of your pregnancy beauty dilemmas, so we asked top experts to answer your beauty and wellbeing problems.
 Simply find your pregnancy beauty problem in the list below for an instant solution.

 Can you dye your hair when pregnant?
 How can I stop pregnancy insomnia?
 What will help my dry and patchy skin?
 I've had brittle nails since I've been pregnant, what can I do?
 How can I choose safe beauty products?
 I'm suffering from pregnancy acne, what can I do?
 What's a safe pregnancy massage technique for me to try?
 I have pregnancy stretch marks, what can I use?
 Can I have botox whilst pregnant?
 Why does my hair thin and/or change after pregnancy?

 Problem 1: Can you dye your hair when pregnant?

 'I dye my hair and have been told that the chemicals can harm my baby.
 Is it true that pregnant women can't dye their hair?'
 Katie Patterson, 9 weeks pregnant.